ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ## Authentication
 {: #opsmgmt-vrli-auth}

 User Management for vRLI requires VMware Identity Manager (vIDM), which integrates with Active Directory.
-Service accounts are used for application-to-application communication from vRealize Operations Manager to the following adaptors with the minimum set of permissions that are required for metric collection and topology mapping.
+Service accounts are used for application-to-application communication from vRealize Operations Manager to the following adapters with the minimum set of permissions that are required for metric collection and topology mapping.
 * NSX Manager
 * vCenter
 * vSAN